Keridos/Shape-Builder/README.md

 Minecraft Computercraft Turtle Versatile Shape Builder
 CC-Forum Thread here: http://www.computercraft.info/forums2/index.php?/topic/11520-the-versatile-shape-builder-updatedactive/
-Pastebin to the stable version: http://pastebin.com/Zyj3iBhY
+Pastebin to the stable version: http://pastebin.com/495JkmS4

-Thanks to pruby for the sphere and dome builder code.
+Thanks to pruby for the original sphere and dome builder code.
+Thanks to IMarvinTPA for the new code.
 Thanks for the original program by Michiel and Vliekkie and Aeolun for fixing and making the program readable.

 The program can use Mining and Resupply Modules (from MiscPeripherals) and is best built with a Chunkloading module (also MiscPeripherals) on SMP.